knative/docs/docs/install/Knative-with-Gloo.md

 Gloo provides a complete gateway replacement for Istio and supports the full Knative Ingress spec.
 Choose Gloo as a lightweight option that requires less resource usage and operational overhead compared to Istio.

-> Note: `glooctl` generates a manifest which can be piped to stdout or a file using the `--dry-run` flag.
-Alternatively, Gloo can be installed via its [Helm Chart](https://gloo.solo.io/installation/gateway/kubernetes/#installing-on-kubernetes-with-helm), which will permit fine-grained configuration of installation parameters.

 ## Before you begin

 Knative requires a Kubernetes cluster v1.11 or newer with the